 Family: Fabaceae

-Albizia (Falcataria moluccana) is a large invasive tree.
+Albizia (Falcataria falcata) is a large invasive tree.
 Native to lowlands in the Molucca Islands (Indonesia), it was imported by Joseph Rock in 1917 as a quick ‘fix’ for watershed restoration.
+Other scientific names used in Hawaii include Albizia moluccana, Falcataria moluccana, Paraserianthes falcataria among others.

 In 5 to 10 years in the late 1800’s/early 1900s, impenetrable forests were trampled and destroyed by cattle.
 Once covered in a diverse array of native species, hillsides were turned into barren wastelands due to wild ungulates’ voracious appetite.
 Once void of vegetation, the sun’s heat baked the earth, rendering the soil unable to absorb water.
 Sheets of muddy water gushed down the mountains bringing topsoil and smothering the coral reefs with debris.
 Catastrophic erosion was happening in real time.